-Hong Kong leader to announce withdrawal of controversial extradition bill: media
+Hong Kong leader to meet protesters' demand to withdraw extradition bill

 Hong Kong returned to China under a “one country, two systems” formula that allows it to keep freedoms not enjoyed on the mainland, like the freedom to protest and an independent legal system, hence the anger at the extradition bill and perceived creeping influence by Beijing.

-Lam told business leaders last week that she had caused “unforgivable havoc” by introducing the bill and that if she had a choice she would apologize and resign, according to a leaked audio recording.
+Reuters revealed in an exclusive report on Monday that Lam told business leaders last week she had caused “unforgivable havoc” by introducing the bill and that if she had a choice she would apologize and resign, according to a leaked audio recording.

 At the closed-door meeting, Lam told the group that she now has “very limited” room to resolve the crisis because the unrest has become a national security and sovereignty issue for China amid rising tensions with the United States.

+The Chinese government rejected a recent proposal by Lam to defuse the conflict that included withdrawing the extradition bill altogether, three people with direct knowledge of the matter told Reuters.

+Asked about the report, China’s foreign ministry said the central government “supports, respects and understands” Lam’s decision to suspend the bill.
+The Global Times, a nationalistic tabloid published by the Communist Party’s official People’s Daily, denounced it as “fake”.

-China has denounced the protests and warned about the impact on Hong Kong’s economy
+China has regularly denounced the protests and warned about the impact on Hong Kong’s economy

 China denies it is meddling in Hong Kong’s affairs but warned again on Tuesday that it would not sit idly by if the unrest threatened Chinese security and sovereignty.